-- Have students read the attached message from Graham, as well as supplemental information. - Ask students to consider what the world was like in the wake of Dr. Martin Luther King Jr.'s assassination-and how audience members may have felt as they listened to Graham's message. - Choose one or more of the attached primary source documents for students to read.
-Questions to consider include: - For King's letter to Graham - " What tone does King use in his correspondence with Graham?
-Is he more personal or formal? - " For what is King thankful to Graham? - " To what does King credit Graham's influence in the area of civil rights? - ° For the CNN Larry King Live interview - " How does Larry King describe the civil rights movement? - " To what does Graham credit his efforts toward integration? - " How do you think Graham's perspective changed between the time he took the barriers down at Crusades and the time of the interview (2005)?
+- Have students read the attached message from Graham.
+Ask students to consider what the world was like in the wake of Dr. Martin Luther King, Jr.'s assassination-and how audience members may have felt as they listened to Graham's message. - Choose either one or both of the attached primary source documents for students to read and consider the following questions: - ° For King's letter to Graham - " What is King thankful to Graham for? - " Why does King say that Graham has so much influence in the area of civil rights? - " What does King want Graham to do? - ° For the CNN Larry King Live interview - " What was the status of civil rights when Graham began his ministry? - " What step did he take toward integration?
+To what does he credit this action? - " What does Graham say is the problem behind racism?